Strategic dimensions of the Bavarian strategy process

 The industrialisation of H2 production can only be successful through large-scale demonstration.
 From the outset, strategy development should therefore be flanked by projects that successfully demonstrate innovative hydrogen technologies in real applications within a short period of time.
 The demonstration projects will need to demonstrate the potential of innovative hydrogen technologies in the fields of mobility, industry and energy supply and to complement each other.
 They make it possible to gather empirical data on economic efficiency, operational stability and acceptance and can be transferred to commercial operation after the end of funding.
 Optimization potentials become apparent especially in real operation environment.
 These can be specifically addressed by accompanying research activities and lead to a clear competitive advantage for the Bavarian companies and institutions involved.

 The development of a sustainable hydrogen economy is not only dependent on technological innovations.
 The energy policy and regulatory framework conditions play a decisive role.
 The incentives for sector coupling are currently being artificially levelled out by government-induced price components.
 Climate-damaging technologies are still too cheap compared to their climate-friendly alternatives.
-The demonstration of hydrogen applications on a large scale needs to be promoted in tailored, coordinated programmes.
+The demonstration of hydrogen applications on a large scale needs to be promoted in customized, coordinated programmes.
 However, the sooner viable business models for innovative hydrogen technologies become feasible based on the energy policy framework conditions, the less funding will be needed.
 Cross-sectoral, fair market access opportunities for all CO2-free technologies must therefore have top priority.
 The strategy process therefore also focuses on the development of proposals for the implementation of favourable regulatory conditions.

 H2 infrastructures play a key role in the development of a hydrogen economy and its applications.
 Only if the implementation of logistics and a filling station infrastructure is foreseeable, the various players will have sufficient certainty regarding possible business models.
 The development of infrastructure is always accompanied by decisions for specific technologies and standards.
 Important decisions have to be taken not only for Bavaria, but also at a national and an European level.
 International developments in the field of logistics infrastructures and standards are also of great importance for future energy partnerships in view of the outstanding significance of hydrogen for global energy logistics in a future climate-neutral world.